clojure-lsp/clojure-lsp/docs/settings.md

 clojure-lsp needs to analyze the whole project and its dependencies to understand your code for most features, during the startup clojure-lsp will try to find the classpath of your project to pass to clj-kondo later.

-You can configure how clojure-lsp should find the classpath with the `project-specs` setting, check the default [here](https://github.com/clojure-lsp/clojure-lsp/blob/master/src/clojure_lsp/crawler.clj#L53-L60).
+You can configure how clojure-lsp should find the classpath with the `project-specs` setting, but keep in mind that usually the [default](https://github.com/clojure-lsp/clojure-lsp/blob/master/lib/src/clojure_lsp/classpath.clj#L108-L123) is enough, it will also consider the `:source-aliases` setting if any to find the classpath using those aliases.

 Supported project types at the moment are:

-- `leiningen`: If a `project.clj` is found at the project root, clojure-lsp will run `lein classpath`.
+- `leiningen`: If a `project.clj` is found at the project root, clojure-lsp will run `lein classpath` with `:source-aliases` specified if any.
-- `deps`: If a `deps.edn` is found at the project root, clojure-lsp will run `clojure -Spath`.
+- `deps`: If a `deps.edn` is found at the project root, clojure-lsp will run `clojure -Spath` with `:source-aliases` specified if any.
 - `boot`: If a `build.boot` is found at the project root, clojure-lsp will run `boot show --fake-classpath`.
 - `shadow-cljs`: If a `shadow-cljs.edn` is found at the project root, clojure-lsp will run `npx shadow-cljs classpath`.
 - `babashka`: If a `bb.edn` is found at the project root, clojure-lsp will run `bb print-deps --format classpath`.